 With the Laserax technology, it’s now possible to move the marking operation at the start of production.
 This technology protects 2D codes from surface treatments, including e-coating, shotblasting, powder coating, and heat treating.

-Get readable marks regardless of your manufacturing process.
-Our team of experts will make sure that the laser process offers you complete traceability.
+You get readable marks perfectly adapted to your manufacturing process.
+Our team of experts makes sure the laser process offers complete traceability.

-Lasers generate permanent markings by heating the surface of the material.
+Laser systems generate permanent markings by etching the surface of the material.
 The resulting reaction creates black and white marks directly on the part’s surface.

-Laser systems provide unmatched readability rates, so you’ll never need to worry about low-quality codes.
-Because they’re contactless and use no consumables, laser systems are most reliable, capable of consistently generating high-resolution marks.
+Laser marking provides unmatched readability rates, so you’ll never need to worry about low-quality codes.
+As a non-contact marking process run without consumables, it is reliable and consistently generates high-contrast marks.

 Dot peen marking

 Like laser marking, dot peening provides permanent results.
 This marking method creates marks by hitting parts with a stylus.
-While the result is permanent, those types of markings have a low contrast and aren’t as resistant to surface treatments.
+While the result is generally permanent, those types of markings have a low contrast and are not as resistant to surface treatments.

-Labeling isn’t a reliable traceability method.
+Labeling is not a reliable traceability method.
 It isn’t even a direct part marking method.
-Because labels are glued to the surface, they may fall off and are definitely not permanent.
-Traceability could be compromised if the labels are accidentally removed anywhere in the supply chain.
+Because labels are glued to the surface, they may fall off and are not permanent.
+Traceability becomes compromised if the labels are accidentally removed anywhere in the supply chain.